 No. In 2026, spatial collaboration complements rather than replaces traditional meetings.

 Devices such as the HTC VIVE Pro 2 enable high-fidelity visualisation prior to physical production, reducing the need for iterative prototyping.
+In the best cases, the “meeting” becomes a workflow: teams manipulate the asset, agree on decisions, and capture actions immediately.

 - Design validation accuracy